EvanEdwards/kchrome/README.md

 You need Google Chrome and xdotool installed.
 Google Chrome sometimes is installed in wacky places.
 I assume you have it in /opt/google/chrome/google-chrome.
 If you don't, edit the last lines of kchrome to point to it.
 And if it moves, don't worry - you won't have to update your desktop files again, just kchrome.

 As for the cat, well... my wife is a quantum chemist, so the results are still both good and bad for the cat.
-Will update with that waveform collapses.
+Will update when that waveform collapses.

 ## Usage